Chapter 2 – The Other Realm

 As he drew closer he realized just how big the creature was, almost twice his height.
 He wouldn’t be able to reach the giant’s head, and doubted he’d have the leverage to even get a solid body blow.
 That made picking a target easy.

 He charged and struck the giant’s knee with all his strength.
 He heard a loud crack and the giant threw back its head and roared, bringing down one of the rocks to crush him.
 Eric sidestepped neatly and bashed at the knee again.
 The giant stumbled and went down, kneeling before him.
 That allowed him to reach his intended target.

 Eric aimed for the giant’s head, using Shield Bash with all his strength…well, all his strength as bolstered by the goddess of combat.
 Eric wasn’t sure what would happen, but he hadn’t expected to completely decapitate the creature with a single blow.
 He watched the giant’s head soar into the air, while its body remained standing longer than he’d have thought possible before collapsing backwards onto the grass.
 He saw the head land, rolling a bit before disappearing altogether.
 Most likely it was still there, just hidden by the grass.

 “Hole in one!” he thought, then stopped.
 Where had that come from?
 He might have heard the phrase somewhere, but he couldn’t remember where or when.
 He had no idea what it meant in any case.
 He was interrupted from considering the matter further by Dahr’s voice, raised in excitement.

 “That was amazing!”

-He turned to see the younger boy running across the grass toward him, a huge smile on his face.
+He turned to see Dahr running across the grass, a huge smile on his face.
 He was about to reply when movement caught his eye.
 He spun, but relaxed when he saw the wolf trotting toward him, silver scroll case in its mouth.
-It approached and sat as it had before, and once again, Eric took the scroll case, which promptly evaporated into a cloud around him, this one with a slightly orangish tint.
+It approached and sat as it had before, and once again, Eric took the scroll case, which promptly evaporated into a cloud, this one with a slightly orangish tint.